 A foundational architect of American anthropology who mapped the vanishing cultures of California with relentless detail and empathy.

-Alfred Kroeber was a force of scholarly nature who helped build the very discipline of anthropology in the United States.
-As Franz Boas's first PhD student at Columbia, he carried the torch of cultural relativism to the West Coast, establishing the department at UC Berkeley that would become a powerhouse.
-For decades, Kroeber was a one-man institution, serving as professor, museum director, and field researcher.
-His life's work was the meticulous documentation of California's Indigenous cultures, recording languages, rituals, and social structures that were rapidly disappearing under American expansion.
-His relationship with Ishi, famously called 'the last wild Indian in America,' was complex—part scientific study, part human guardianship—and it cemented his public legacy.
-Kroeber's vast data collection remains an invaluable, if sometimes contested, archive, forming the bedrock for understanding California's original peoples.
+Alfred Kroeber established the anthropology department at UC Berkeley, building it into a powerhouse.
+As Franz Boas's first PhD student at Columbia, he carried cultural relativism to the West Coast.
+For decades, he served as professor, museum director, and field researcher.
+His life's work documented California's Indigenous cultures—languages, rituals, and social structures—rapidly disappearing under American expansion.
+His complex relationship with Ishi, called 'the last wild Indian in America,' mixed scientific study with human guardianship.
+Born in 1876, Kroeber died in 1960, leaving a vast data collection that remains an invaluable, if sometimes contested, archive.

 1860–1882